educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/07-requesting-workshops.md

   being made.
 * `workshopName` - The name of the workshop for which a session is being requested.
-* `clientUserId` - A unique identifier for the end user using the custom front end web portal.
 * `clientIndexUrl` - A URL to which the user should be redirected when the workshop session has been completed or has expired.
+* `clientUserId` - An optional unique identifier for the end user using the custom front end web portal.
 * `clientActionId` - An optional tracking ID to identify the request for a workshop session.
 * `workshopParams` - An optional list of parameters to be injected into the